nyc-red-pandas-2017/suggestion-box-crud/README.md

 **Due:** 6:00pm

-Make sure to complete Release 4 before proceeding.
+Did you commit your changes?
+Are you working on a separate branch?
+Also make sure to complete Release 4 before proceeding.
 For this release, add the ability for users to comment on suggestions.

 For this release, users should be able to